Taly96/Tetris/README.md

 This is a console application of the good old Tetris game, implemented in C++ using OOP concepts and computer AI.

-The application provides the option to play alone, against another player and against the computer in different levels.
+The application provides the option to play with another player, against the computer and have the computer play against itself in different levels.

 ## Computer AI